National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/for-contributors/retired/ch-starting.md

 Registration
 ---------------------------------------------

-1. For new investigators who want to access the [N3C Enclave](https://covid.cd2h.org/enclave), the first step is to register at <https://labs.cd2h.org/registration/> and log in using your institution's authentication information.
+1. For new investigators who want to access the [N3C Data Enclave](https://covid.cd2h.org/enclave), the first step is to register at <https://labs.cd2h.org/registration/> and log in using your institution's authentication information.
 If your institution does not appear, please verify that your institution's data use agreement (DUA) is in place.
 Email <NCATSPartnerships@mail.nih.gov> with questions.

 1. Check the boxes for Enclave access and workstream access.